dileepmenon/Particle_Methods/README.md

 To ensure the no penetration condition is satisfied, particles are reflected back if they are found to intersect any of the panels.

-The following system was simulated using parameters maximum vortex strength = 0.1, timestep = 0.1, Re = 1000 and with 75 panels
+The following system was simulated using parameters: maximum vortex strength = 0.1, timestep = 0.1, Re = 1000 and with 75 panels
 each having linear vorticity distributions.